DennisD2/bkunix/readme.md

 # LSX Unix revival

+*LSX is a port of Sixth Edition Unix by Heinz Lycklama to the LSI-11, a cut-down version of the PDP-11 with a microprocessor CPU.
+It was feared lost as it was never released outside of Bell Labs.*

+LSX UNIX has some more info here: https://www.tuhs.org/cgi-bin/utree.pl?file=LSX

 This work is heavily based on the BKUnix effort of Leonid Broukhis and Serge Vakulenko.
 Their original readme is [here](old_bkunix/README).